Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

-Cobweb Spiderwort grows best in bright, indirect light away from direct sunshine as it can lead to scorching of the leaves.
+Cobweb Spiderwort grows best in bright indirect light (dappled light).
+Keep it away from direct sunshine as it can lead to scorching of the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and avoid lopsided growth.